 - Submit one letter of support from a professor or work supervisor.
 References must use the Letter of Support for Graduate Students.

-The student chosen to receive the Mickelson Scholarship by the review committee will be notified by August 1, 2017.
+The student chosen to receive the Mickelson Scholarship by the review committee will be notified before the Fall 2018 semester.
 Please submit completed application materials via one of the following methods:

 Office for Graduate Admissions